Create elevation layers

 The Roof_Form_Extraction folder contains several lidar files.
 Connecting your folder now will make finding this data easier to find later.

 - In the Catalog pane, expand the Tasks folder.
-Double-click How to use a 3D basemap to open the task.
+Double-click How to use 3D Basemaps to open the task.

-When you double-click the task, the Tasks pane opens with a selection of specific workflows for building 3D basemaps.
+When you double-click the task, the Tasks pane appears with a selection of specific workflows for building 3D basemaps.

 - In the Tasks pane, expand the Publish ground elevation surface task group.

 The task group contains multiple tasks, which are arranged sequentially but can be opened in any order.
 Each task group contains tasks specific to the heading.
 In this case, the two available tasks are for working with ground elevation surfaces.

 - Double-click the Extract elevation surfaces from LAS dataset task.